Arthur Rimbaud: Life with Verlaine (1871–1875)

 In late June 1873, Verlaine returned to Paris alone but quickly began to mourn Rimbaud's absence.
-On 8 July he telegraphed Rimbaud, asking him to come to the Grand Hôtel Liégeois in Brussels.
+On 8 July, he telegraphed Rimbaud, asking him to come to the Grand Hôtel Liégeois in Brussels.
 The reunion went badly, they argued continuously, and Verlaine took refuge in heavy drinking.
-On the morning of 10 July, Verlaine bought a revolver and ammunition.
+On the morning of 10 J-uly, Verlaine bought a revolver and ammunition.
 About 16:00, "in a drunken rage", he fired two shots at Rimbaud, one of them wounding the 18-year-old in the left wrist.

+Rimbaud convalescing from his gunshot wound in Brussels (painting by "Jef Rosman").

 Rimbaud initially dismissed the wound as superficial but had it dressed at the St-Jean hospital nevertheless.
 He did not immediately file charges, but decided to leave Brussels.
 About 20:00, Verlaine and his mother accompanied Rimbaud to the Gare du Midi railway station.
 On the way, by Rimbaud's account, Verlaine "behaved as if he were insane".
 Fearing that Verlaine, with a pistol in the pocket, might shoot him again, Rimbaud "ran off" and "begged a policeman to arrest him".
 Verlaine was charged with attempted murder, then subjected to a humiliating medico-legal examination.
 He was also interrogated about his correspondence with Rimbaud and the nature of their relationship.
 The bullet was eventually removed on 17 July and Rimbaud withdrew his complaint.
-The charges were reduced to wounding with a firearm, and on 8 August 1873 Verlaine was sentenced to two years in prison.
+The charges were reduced to wounding with a firearm, and on 8 August 1873, Verlaine was sentenced to two years in prison.

+In 1946, the discovery of a painting by an otherwise-unknown "Jef Rosman," depicting Rimbaud's convalescence from his gunshot wound at Brussels, excited the literary world.
+The painting's legend, written on the paneled screen behind Rimbaud, states that it was painted from life at the home of "M. Pincemaille, tobacco merchant, rue des Bouchers, Brussels."
+This painting, now at the Arthur Rimbaud Museum in Charleville-Mézières, has been the subject of scrutiny as to its authenticity and the identity of the artist.

 Rimbaud returned home to Charleville and completed his prose work Une Saison en Enfer ("A Season in Hell")—still widely regarded as a pioneering example of modern Symbolist writing.
 In the work, it is widely interpreted that he refers to Verlaine as his "pitiful brother" (frère pitoyable) and the "mad virgin" (vierge folle), and to himself as the "hellish husband" (l'époux infernal), and described their life together as a "domestic farce" (drôle de ménage).